-In an ideal world all bus services would run exactly to their timetable, and whilst things are certainly improving in that respect, there will always be that occasion where you wonder exactly what time to expect your bus to arrive.
+In an ideal world, all bus services would run exactly to their timetable, and whilst things are certainly improving in that respect, there will always be that occasion when you wonder exactly what time to expect your bus to arrive.

 Don’t forget, however, that the app will only list services provided by that bus operator.
 If you want to check out the full list of options available to you, make sure to use an independent trip planner.
 See further details on our Planning A Journey By Public Transport page.